Restricted Cash Definition

 - Mandatory deposits at central banks: This is the most common deposit of restricted cash where the bank needs to deposit a certain amount of cash in the central bank (RBI in India) and this amount is not available to use.

-- Contributions to cover pension liabilities: Companies in certain geographies maintain funds to cover some of the employee benefits, like pensions which are to be paid in the future.
+- Contributions to cover pension liabilities: Companies in certain geographies maintain funds to cover some of the employee benefits, like pensions that are to be paid in the future.

 Restricted Cash Accounting